Orson Bean: Game shows

-Doing stand-up comedy and magic tricks, and passing on wit and wisdom, he became a regular on I've Got a Secret, What's My Line?, and To Tell the Truth.
+Doing stand-up comedy and magic tricks, Bean became a regular on I've Got a Secret, What's My Line?, and To Tell the Truth.
 He appeared on game shows originating from New York.
 He was a regular panelist on To Tell the Truth in versions from the late 1950s through 1991.
-He appeared on Super Password and Match Game, among other game shows.
+Bean appeared on Super Password and Match Game, among other game shows.
 He hosted a pilot for a revamped version of Concentration in 1985; it was not picked up, but elements carried over to Classic Concentration with Alex Trebek, primarily the theme, graphics and announcer Gene Wood.

 Talk and variety shows

-A skilled raconteur, Bean was a popular guest on various television talk and variety shows, e.g., The Ed Sullivan Show, The Mike Douglas Show, and The Tonight Show (with both Jack Paar and Johnny Carson), where he made frequent appearances.
+A skilled raconteur, Bean was a popular guest on various television talk and variety shows, including The Ed Sullivan Show, The Mike Douglas Show, and The Tonight Show (with both Jack Paar and Johnny Carson), where he made frequent appearances.

 Film

 Bean played the eccentric, foul-mouthed Dr. Lester in Spike Jonze's 1999 film, Being John Malkovich.
 He also appeared as a Holocaust survivor in the 2018 film The Equalizer 2 and as Meg Ryan's editor in Joe Dante's 1987 film Innerspace.